txizzle/boba-reviews/README.md

 - Boba: 8/10
 - Selection: 9/10
 - Comments: Ordered a classic milk green tea w/ boba, 50% sugar.
 It's a little on the sweet side.
 Boba is pretty good, but could be a little chewier.
 Great tea flavor.
 Decor was cute and there was no line.

+## Teaspoon

+Date visited: 8/15

+- **Overall: 7.5/10**
+- Tea flavor: 8/10
+- Milk / Sweetener: 7/10
+- Boba: 7/10
+- Selection: 9/10
+- Comments: Ordered a Fresh Milk Tea with Green Tea, Whole Milk, Boba, and half sugar.
+Los Altos location.

+## Pop Tea Bar

+Date visited: 8/20

+- **Overall: 6.5/10**
+- Tea flavor: 6/10
+- Milk / Sweetener: 5/10
+- Boba: 8/10
+- Selection: 7/10
+- Comments: Ordered a Fresh Milk Tea with Green Tea, Whole Milk, Boba, and half sugar.
+Definitely should have gone for 75% sugar.
+Overall, not super impressed, but one thing that stood out was the great boba.
+Perfect texture and just the right touch of sweetness from the boba.